 I’m not a member of the Neighbourhood Network but would like to enter into the Awards, can I do this?No, however it’s very simple to join.
 Please call us on Tel: 01482 826061 if you have any questions or concerns about joining the Neighbourhood Network.

-Can I volunteer for the Neighbourhood Network Charity?Yes the Neighbourhood Network can offer volunteering opportunities depending on the current project workload and experience of those wanting to volunteer.
+Can I volunteer for the Neighbourhood Network Charity?Yes, the Neighbourhood Network can offer volunteering opportunities depending on the current project workload and experience of those wanting to volunteer.

 How does the Neighbourhood Network recognise the achievements of its registered groups?The Neighbourhood Network holds an annual awards event, where past categories have included; Neighbourhood Network Group of the Year, Engaging with Youth Award, Engaging with the Elderly Award, Community Group f the Year and Community Champion of the Year.
+The charity also seeks positive news stories for the weekly e-newsletter.

 What age can I become a Community Safety Volunteer for Humberside Police?A volunteer must be 16 and left secondary education, however there is no upper age limit to becoming a Community Safety Volunteer.

 Who can join the Neighbourhood Network?Any group of people with an interest in community safety can join the Neighbourhood Network.
 Your group can be informal or it can be formally constituted.
+If you are not part of a group, but would like to receive the weekly e-newsletter then please subscribe.

 How many members does a group need to have?The smallest Neighbourhood Network group registered currently has 5 members and the largest group has over 17,000 members.

 How do I join the Neighbourhood Network?Registration is simple, just fill out the registration form and email/send back to us.
-As soon as we add you to the database you can take advantage of the membership support, including receiving the weekly newsletter.
+As soon as we add you to the database you can take advantage of the membership support, including receiving the weekly e-newsletter.

 Why should I join the Neighbourhood Network?By joining the Neighbourhood Network you become part of a unique network of members with a community safety focus.
-Membership also includes access to a weekly newsletter, training, funding opportunities, networking opportunities and lots more.
+Membership also includes access to a weekly newsletter, free training, funding opportunities, networking opportunities and lots more.

 Do I have to run a specific Neighbourhood Watch Group to be a member of the Neighbourhood Network?No, our members are from all different types of groups, but all have a community safety element.
 Group types include Resident Associations, Business Watches, Churches, Schools, Allotment Groups, Charities and many more.

-How much does it cost to be a member?Nothing, membership to the Neighbourhood Network is free.
+How much does it cost to be a member?Nothing, membership to the Neighbourhood Network is FREE.

-Can the Neighbourhood Network help my Neighbourhood Watch Group obtain signs and stickers for my street?Yes the Neighbourhood Network can help with the supply Neighbourhood Watch Signs and stickers, along with other useful crime prevention booklets.
+Can the Neighbourhood Network help my Neighbourhood Watch Group obtain signs and stickers for my street?Yes, the Neighbourhood Network can help with the supply Neighbourhood Watch Signs and stickers, along with other useful crime prevention booklets.